-Everything you need to know about a Disney cruise pirate night + a video of all the special surprises and activities!
-From the pirate costumes, the secret pirate buffet, the stage shows, and the fantastic fireworks, you don’t want to miss anything on pirate night!
+This guide has everything you need to know about a Disney cruise pirate night!
+From pirate costume suggestions to tips about the pirate buffet, stage shows, fireworks, and special character meet and greets, you don’t want to miss anything on pirate night!

 Disney Cruise Pirate Night Schedule